 Defines the fully qualified class name.
-The class may be built within a named package or an unnamed package.
+The class may be built within a named or unnamed package.
 The class must include a method named match with the following signature: public static boolean match (RuleContext ctx).

 The RuleContext object contains data from the Rule Engine.
-The RuleContext object has one method, public String getSymbol(String symbol);, that returns the symbol value from the symbol name.
-Use this method to retrieve symbol values defined by a Symbol rule action.
+The RuleContext object contains the following method to return the symbol value from the symbol name: public String getSymbol (String symbol); Use this method to retrieve symbol values that a Symbol rule action defines.
 Specify the name of the symbol as an argument to the method.